cloud-gov/pages-core/docs/DEVELOPMENT.md

   - A button component that will call a function on click.
 - Page-specific components aren't shared throughout the UI but have similar functions as enumerated below.

 - We've mostly abandoned the distinction between pure and dynamic components.
-In general, it's preferred for non-page template components to be pure (the render is fuly controlled via props) but some components will receive additional inputs via `useSelector` (reading from the global redux state), a localized `useState` hook, or a custom hook.
+In general, it's preferred for non-page template components to be pure (the render is fully controlled via props) but some components will receive additional inputs via `useSelector` (reading from the global redux state), a localized `useState` hook, or a custom hook.
 For completeness, for pure components:
   - All of the component properties are passed directly to the component.
   - Property types should be booleans, numbers, strings, arrays, objects, or functions.
   - No HTTP requests should be called from within a pure component.